What is caller ID spoofing?

-UNCLE Credit Union will never contact you via text to approve a transaction you did not make.
-If you are being contacted to approve a fake transaction or provide your financial information, do not answer.
+UNCLE will never contact you via text to approve a transaction or ask for your financial information.

-UNCLE Credit Union will ALWAYS be spelled in all capital letters.
+UNCLE will ALWAYS be spelled in capital letters.
 UNCLE Credit Union will never be written as Uncle Credit Union.

 Lost/Stolen UNCLE Credit or Debit Card